-You walk between the fishing spots in every location in the game and sometimes you find things like this, its actually stuff that you can decorate your hub screen (the cabin) with, it feels a bit half arsed but still nice that they have put it in nontheless.
+You walk between the fishing spots in every location in the game and sometimes you find things like this, it’s actually stuff that you can decorate your hub screen (the cabin) with, it feels a bit half arsed but still nice that they have put it in nonetheless.

 The immersion is a bit broken as there ain’t any full locomotion support for the game so even if you play with the Dualshock you still have to snap and jump move around from point to point.

-The hub in the game features the usual things like a upgrade section, a shop, your equipment and all your stash that you have found in game pops up everywhere (its called decoration…), you walk around in the hub (and fishing spots) but sadly its only snap move and not full locomotion and so on.
+The hub in the game features the usual things like an upgrade section, a shop, your equipment and all your stash that you have found in-game pop up everywhere (its called decoration…), you walk around in the hub (and fishing spots) but sadly its only snap move and not full locomotion and so on.

-Leaderboards is always fun right?, well keep in mind that this is Final Fantasy and that there are some fantastic players out there.. bloody impossible for me to get anywhere atleast..
+Leaderboards are always fun right?, well keep in mind that this is Final Fantasy and that there are some fantastic players out there.. bloody impossible for me to get anywhere at least.

-You get to sit in the car and everything but there ain’t any driving in the game at all, its just a sub menu /hub thingy where you select what to do next (type of fishing activity that is).
+You get to sit in the car and everything but there ain’t any driving in the game at all, it’s just a submenu /hub thingy where you select what to do next (the type of fishing activity that is).

-The ingame Videos/cutscenes looks gorgoues as always, they are presented in Cinemamode and not in VR so some of the immersion is broken by that but it still looks brilliant and you could always zoom more than i have if you want to, but the reason why i have set it to this size for now is the screenshot feature and this article.
+The in-game Videos/cutscenes looks gorgeous as always, they are presented in Cinema mode and not in VR so some of the immersion is broken by that but it still looks brilliant and you could always zoom more than i have if you want to, but the reason why i have set it to this size, for now, is the screenshot feature and this article.

 It looks brilliant in the screenshots i guess but even better in VR, when you hook a new type of fish in then you end up look all over it and checking it out more than you ever would have done in both real-life and in flat gaming.

 The details is there and while it ain’t a simulator or anything it’s still fun to check them out.